-Key Considerations/Impacts: The sidepath would use the space currently taken by truck parking so extra right-of-way needs will be minimized.
-Attention should be paid to avoid interference with utility poles.
-Design consideration should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps).
+Key Considerations/Impacts: Attention should be paid to avoid interference with utility poles.
+Design considerations, such as storm drainage, should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps required).

 Improvement Option E: Create buffered paved shoulders